giellalt/lang-smn/smn.md

 * **NDr2376** Selects Nom

-* **PostVNom** Selects Nom if a singular third person verb to the left with no Nom to the left of it -- REMOVE FOR GRC
+* **PostVNom** Selects Nom if a singular third person verb to the left with no Nom to the left of it

 * **PostVNomComp** Selects (N Sg Nom)